Blesson-Sam/Data-Meter/README.md

 ## Running Test

-### I have written testing code for billing login.
-You can either navigate  "src/test/java/com/example/datameter/Data/Meter/service/BillingCalculatorTest.java" to check full code and run from there or just run "mvn test" on terminal.
+### I have written test code only for billing login.
+You can either navigate to "src/test/java/com/example/datameter/Data/Meter/service/BillingCalculatorTest.java" to check full code and run from there, or simply run "mvn test" in the terminal.

 ## Input Format